dietmarja/curriculum_generator/README.md

 ## Educational Profiles as Intermediate Data Structure

-In the DSCG architecture, educational profiles serve as a critical intermediate data structure:
+In the CG architecture, educational profiles serve as a critical intermediate data structure set between profiles and curricula.

 **Source Data → Educational Profiles**: The system parses the roles defined in `roles.json` to generate comprehensive educational profiles
 **Educational Profiles → Curricula**: These profiles then drive the curriculum generation process, determining module selection and organization